 If you’re considering this option, OCR specifically recommends platforms like Skype for Business, Facetime, Updox, Vsee, Zoom for Healthcare, Doxy.me, or Google Hangouts.
 Rapid Response from Bluestream is another option we mentioned during the webinar.
 That being said, we highly recommend selecting a HIPAA-compliant platform that will enter into a business associate agreement (BAA) with you—even if you do so at a later date.

-A consumer-facing platform may fit the bill at this time, but patient privacy should still be a priority—even if it’s not your first or second priority right now.
+Keep in mind that a consumer-facing platform might fit the bill at this time, but patient privacy should still be a priority—even if it’s not your first or second priority right now.
 And when you have an opportunity to vet your platforms through a comprehensive risk assessment, we recommend doing so.
-And please understand that these suggestions are not affiliated or officially endorsed by WebPT.

 As for physically administering the visit, we recommend that the provider deliver services from a private location where his or her conversation and the video cannot be observed.
 Similarly, we recommend that the patient receive services in a private location.
 Finally, avoid recording the session.